Ferdinand, Muirhead, Bale & Moeen honoured by Queen

 He is joined as an MBE by veteran Liverpool and former England midfielder James Milner.

-In the past season Milner helped Liverpool win both domestic trophies with the FA Cup and League Cup, as well as reaching the Champions League final.
+In the past season Milner helped Liverpool win the FA Cup and League Cup, as well as reach the Champions League final.

-Richard Bevan, the chief executive of the League Managers Association, has also been made an OBE while former Scotland and Hibernian goalkeeper Alan Rough is an MBE.
+Richard Bevan, the chief executive of the League Managers' Association, has also been made an OBE while former Scotland and Hibernian goalkeeper Alan Rough is an MBE.

 Paralympians and Olympians